Idiom: On thin ice

 - I think I may be walking on thin ice with that accusation but I'm too angry to take it back.

-- Don't you think you might be treading on thin ice by using the same term paper for another class?
+- Don't you think you might be treading on thin ice by using the same research paper for another class?

-- I'm really treading on thin ice here—the gas gauge is on empty—but hopefully we can make it to the gas station before we run out.
+- I'm really treading on thin ice here.
+The gas gauge is on empty but hopefully we can make it to a gas station before we run out of gas.

 - I'm on thin ice again with my landlord—the rent was due five days ago and I've been ignoring his calls.